Deploying SCF

 docker build --platform linux/amd64 -t your-function:v1 .

-When building on ARM architecture machines (e.g., M1/M2 Mac), you must add the --platform linux/amd64 parameter, otherwise the image will not run in the cloud function environment.
+When building on ARM-based machines (e.g., M1/M2 Mac), you must add the --platform linux/amd64 parameter; otherwise, the image cannot run in the SCF environment.

-Push the image to Tencent Cloud Container Registry (TCR):
+Push the image to Tencent Container Registry (TCR):

 Configure imageConfig in cloudbaserc.json: